cfjedimaster/table-sorter/readme.md

 There's only one optional argument, `numeric`, which represents the table columns that should be treated as numbers when sorted.
 Can be a comma-delimited list and column numbers begin with 1 because that just makes sense.

+If your table cells make use of `data-sortval`, that value will be used instead of the contents of the cell.
+This lets you do things like having a numeric date value and a formatted string displayed. `demo2.html` shows an example of this.

 ## Example

 Note that `numeric="4"` here means to sort the fourth column, "Age", numerically.